An Oil Tunnel is Threatening the Great Lakes

 Line 5 poses an unacceptable risk of an oil spill in some of the earth’s most sensitive and treasured ecosystems.
 That includes the Straits of Mackinac, where dual Line 5 pipelines cross under waterways that connect Lakes Huron and Michigan.
 The straits are the site of creation for the Anishinaabe people, who have hunted, fished, and gathered medicinal plants there since time immemorial and continue to do so today.

 The threat of Line 5 has already caused a near emergency.
-Last spring in Wisconsin, rapid riverbank erosion brought the Bad River current within 11 feet of the pipeline, prompting the Band River Band to ask a judge for an emergency shutdown to prevent an oil spill.
+In Wisconsin, rapid riverbank erosion in the spring of 2023 brought the Bad River current within 11 feet of the pipeline, prompting the Band River Band to ask a judge for an emergency shutdown to prevent an oil spill.
 The Band has warned for years that the naturally widening river could eventually come dangerously close to the pipeline.
 In June 2023, a federal court ordered Enbridge to shut down the section of the pipeline that trespasses on the Band’s sovereign lands within three years.
 Both sides are now challenging that decision before the 7th Circuit Court of Appeals.

 Enbridge’s proposals are no solution